Religion in Scotland

 Research interests: missiology, nationalism, political theology, liturgy, worship, ministry, emerging church

-Professor of Church History (Theology & Religious Studies)
+Professor of Ecclesiastical History (Theology & Religious Studies)

 Research interests: Reformation History, Church History, History Of Ecumenism, History Of Women'S Ministry, Ministry In The Church